sdpalley/docs.erisindustries.com/tutorials/contracts-deploying.md

 }
 ```

 What does this contract do?
 Well, it isn't very interesting we know.
-It merely `gets` and `sets` a value which is an unsigned integer type.
+It merely `gets` and `sets` a value which is an unsigned integer type. **Protip:** Get the file with `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/idi/idi.sol -o idi.sol` rather than copy pasting.

 # Fixup your epm.yaml